Severson-Group/severson_group_git/docs/README.md

 * `git checkout -b cool_feature` will create `cool_feature` branch based on the current commit and switch to it at the same time.

+* `git commit --amend` will let re-write the commit message of your last commit. _CAUTION:_ Only do this to commits that have not been pushed up to the server (and have no branches based on them).

 # Tutorial
 This tutorial will guide you through creating a topic branch, making a commit, creating and resolving a merge conflict, and completing a pull request.
 You can use either Git Bash, SourceTree, GitGUI, or some other graphical Git tool to complete this tutorial.
 I will give some of the instructions as Git Bash commands, but there should be equivalent buttons to do these operations in your graphical Git tool.
 I recommend that you switch back and forth between the command line and your graphical Git tool to complete these steps.